 The date and time range selected for a report helps to limit data and focus on what you want.

 The date range and time zone for the report is available in the filter panel.
-You can edit it by clicking the calendar icon to open the date picker.
+You can edit it by clicking the date in the report.

 For your convenience, there are preset options available in the date picker.